 To be fair, there are many unproven versions of how the sauce and name came about, and all claim to be correct, but we’ll let the food historians worry about that.
 We’re just thankful that the gauchos really know how to cook beef.

-Types of Steak and Beef Used for Grilled Marinaded Steak with Chimichurri Sauce Recipe
+Types of Steak and Beef Used for Grilled Marinated Steak with Chimichurri Sauce Recipe

 You can use a variety of cuts of meat for this recipe.
 Just go with what is available from your local grocery store.
 I am using flap meat (ala carne asada meat).